-Over the years, the amount of times I’ve seen a 10MB+ image being uploaded on the homepage by content editor is baffling.
+Over the years, I’ve seen 10MB+ image being uploaded onto the homepage on a fairly consistant basis.
 Historically, Yahoo used to provide a service called smush.it to compress images which worked in conjunction with an Episerver, scheduled tasks that would automatically smush your images at regular time intervals.

 As of this writing, however, you will have to create a custom implementation yourself as Smush.it is no longer supported.